rafigeovazi/Chess-Game/README.md

 # Chess-Game
-This shi is banger than Magnus Carlsen's whole career
+This shi is better than Magnus Carlsen's whole career